StefanZander/lecture_notes/nzse/ui_design/html/docs/basic_principles.md

 ![alt](figures/radiobuttons_example.png)*Radio buttons are a good choice when one out of several independent options needs to be selected*

 ## UI Design Principles

+!!! warning
+    Guiding Principle:

+    __It is not the users' fault if they can't figure out how to use a product properly!__

+    _...probably because its user interface and interactions are overly complex, unituitive, unnatural, not error-prone or require too much effort._

+Intuitive UIs must incorporate a combination of the following characteristics:

+1. __Discoverability__

+    Users can easily find the starting point within a specific context (both temporally and in terms of the encompassing workflow or task).
+    The command (e.g. to initiate an action) is both clearly visible, in the expected location, and visualized (perceived) as a command (and not something else).

+2. __Understandability__

+    Users are able to make an informed decision quickly (better: instantly) and confidently.
+    Users should not be compelled to experiment around or require assistance to make a choice.
+    Many task steps boil down to making decisions.

+3. __Affordance__

+    The visual elements of an UI must incorporate visual properties that indicate how to perform a specific action or interaction.
+    Users should not be put into position to experiment or deduce how to perform a specific interaction.

+4. __Predictability__

+    A UI delivers the expected results (in terms of the functionality) with no surprises or confusion.
+    An important concept in this context is the **natural mapping**.
+    Again, users should not be bothered with the necessity of experimenting around in order to discover the resulting consequences or output.

+5. __Efficiency__

+    An UI should enable users to perform desired actions with a minimum amount of effort or tweaks.
+    Inefficient and cumbersome interactions do not feel intuitive.

+6. __Responsive Feedback__

+    An UI should give immediate and clear feedback as a response to the initiation of an action or interaction between the user and system.
+    The feedback should indicate that an action is happening.
+    Then the action completes, the UI makes it clear whether the action was successfull or not, prividing specific details when needed.

+7. __Forgiveness__

+    If users make mistakes, either the right things happen anyway (if that is the case, critically think about whether a decision or interaction was needed at all --> Efficiency) or users can fix or undo their actions with ease.
+    Users usually make small mistakes all the time so UIs that punish users for such small mistakes do not fell intuitive.

+8. __Explorability__

+    Users should be able to explore a UI without fear (ie. as a result of not being aware of the consequences resulting from an action) of doing something wrong or getitng lost.

+!!! note
+    **Please note:**

+    Not every attribute listed here is required for every interaction, so the key challenge is to determine **the appropriate combination of manifestations**.

+    _--> Think: How can this be achieved?_

+As a consequence,

+!!! warning
+    Summary:

+    __A UI is intiutive, when it exhibits the appropriate combination of discoverability, understandability, affordance, predictability, efficiency, responsiveness, forgiveness, and explorability.__